dloher/dloher-tufte-css-jekyll/_portfolio/2018-06-01-remote-areas.md

 ---
 title: "Transformation of Remote Rural Areas in the Alps"
-excerpt: "This photographic long-term project documents the retreat of the human presence from remote rural areas in the Alps It studies the human/ non-human relationship in a landscape shaped by human labour  for centuries ..."
+excerpt: "This photographic long-term project documents the retreat of the human presence from remote rural areas in the Alps It studies the human/ non-human relationship in a landscape shaped by human labour  for centuries."
 date: 2018-06-01
 collection: portfolio
 permalink: /portfolio/2018-06-01-remote-areas